CMU-Graphics/Scotty3D/assignments/A3/T5-materials.md

 - If the outgoing ray is **entering** the surface, then it was previously travelling in a vacuum i.e. the incoming ray was travelling in a vacuum.
 - If the outgoing ray is **leaving** the surface, then it is entering a vacuum.

-These two cases are illustrated by the figure below.
-Observe that whether the outgoing ray enters the surface depends on the sign of $(\omega_t \cdot \hat{n})$.
+These two cases are illustrated by the figure below, where the white region is the vacuum and the gray region is the material.
+Observe that whether the outgoing ray enters the surface depends on the sign of $\omega_t \cdot \hat{n}$.
 Feel free to use this quantity directly, or further simplify it using the fact that $\hat{n}=(0, 1, 0)$ in our case.
 Also, note that the surface normal $\hat n$ always points into the vacuum.

 <p align="center"><img src="figures\refract.svg" style="height:500px"></p>